 - Obstructive sleep apnea is a sleep disorder in which normal sleeping patterns are disturbed.
-The collapse in the airway is what causes breathing to become irregular or temporarily stop.
+The airway collapse is what causes breathing to become irregular or temporarily stop.

 - OSA is treated with continuous positive airway pressure (CPAP) – a device with a patient’s mask and tube.

-- Type 2 diabetes is a chronic condition, the prevalence of which is increasing worldwide.
+- Type 2 diabetes is a chronic condition, which is increasing worldwide.

 - If you have sleep apnea and diabetes together, it will be more difficult for you to manage diabetes.

-- Lack of sleep results in a lack of motivation to exercise and leads to a reduced focus.
+- Lack of sleep results in a lack of motivation to exercise and reduces focus.

 - Treating sleep apnea with CPAP not only helps patients with their sleep; it also improves blood glucose levels.